Students working

 DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

-GCSE Maths Higher is for students who are targeting a grade 5 or higher.
+GCSE Maths Higher is for students who are targeting a grade 6 or higher.
 The entry requirement is a Grade 4 in Maths, but students are also accepted onto the course if they are entering UK mainstream education from either home educated backgrounds, foreign schools or Steiner schools, if appropriate.
-The main reasons that students take this course are either to meet university entry requirements, to supplement BTEC and T-level qualifications, or to enable progression onto A-Level courses requiring GCSE Maths at grade 5 or above.
+The main reasons that students take this course are either to meet university entry requirements, to supplement BTEC and T-level qualifications, or to enable progression onto A-level courses requiring GCSE Maths at grade 6 or above.
+If you have a grade 4 and are aiming for a grade 5, you could achieve this by re-sitting the Foundation exam in November, or you could join this Higher course.

 What will I study in Mathematics : Higher GCSE?

-Whilst familiar skills such as fractions, ratios and percentages are still present, we consolidate and extend topics at the upper end of the Foundation syllabus such as trigonometry, standard form, quadratic & simultaneous equations, and graphs.
-These algebraic topics will also feature heavily in T-level Engineering and Construction courses, so they will be highly relevant to you if you're also studying these particular T-levels.
+Whist familiar skills such as fractions, ratio and percentages are still present, we consolidate and extend topics at the upper end of the Foundation syllabus such as trigonometry, standard form, quadratic & simultaneous equations, and graphs.
+These algebraic topics will also feature heavily in T level Engineering and Construction courses, so they will be highly relevant to you if you're also studying these particular T levels.

 Entry Requirements